alanjm1/AddressBook/README.md

 ## Instructions for installing

-- Run `npm install` from the **interview-web-address-book** directory.
+- Run `npm install` from the directory with 'server.js'.
 - Change directory to the React code using `cd address-book-ui`.
 - Run `npm install` to install the needed packages.
-- You can move back up to the **interview-web-address-book** directory for the next step if you are going to the application.
+- You can move back up to the initial directory for the next step if you are going to run the application.

 ## Running the application